Iris aphylla

 Iris aphylla (also known as leafless iris, table iris or stool iris) is a species in the genus Iris, it is also in the subgenus Iris, and in the section Iris.
 It is a rhizomatous perennial, from Asia to Europe.
 It is found in Azerbaijan, Russian Federation, Czech Republic, Germany, Hungary, Poland, Belarus, Ukraine, Bulgaria, Albania, Former Yugoslavia, Italy, Romania and France.
 It has dark green or bright green, sword-shaped, long grass-like leaves, that die/fade away in the winter.
 It also has a slender stem, with several branches and green and purplish spathes.
 It has 3–5 large flowers, in shades of bright purple, purple, violet, dark blue, blue-violet and dark violet, which bloom between spring and early summer.
 Occasionally, they re-bloom in the autumn, before the seed capsule is formed.
 It is cultivated as an ornamental plant in temperate regions.
-There is one known subspecies Iris aphylla subsp. hungarica (Waldst. & Kit.)
-Hegi.